Rainbow Islands: Ports

-The European Master System port contains a bug that crashes the game after Level 7, sending the player back to the title screen.
-If the level select code is used to access Level 8, the same glitch occurs at the end of that level completely preventing the player from seeing the ending.
-The Brazilian version has fixed this glitch.
+Graftgold developed ports for the Commodore 64, ZX Spectrum, Amstrad CPC, Amiga and Atari ST, which were released by Ocean Software in 1989 and 1990.
+The company would also develop ports for the MS-DOS, Sega Saturn and PlayStation, which were released by Acclaim Entertainment in 1996.

-The European version of the NES port, developed by Ocean, aims to be more faithful to the arcade version, whereas the Japanese and North American versions have original level designs and story intermissions.
+The game was released outside Japan for the first time for the Nintendo Entertainment System in 1988; the main theme was replaced with an original track, due to its similarity to "Over the Rainbow" from Metro-Goldwyn-Mayer's 1939 film The Wizard of Oz, which would have attracted legal troubles from Turner Entertainment Co. if the arcade version was ever released outside Japan.
+It also includes an island based on KiKi Kaikai as a replacement for Magical Island.
+The Master System version, released by Sega, as well as the Game Boy Color version, are direct ports of this version.
+The European version of the NES port was localized by Ocean to be more faithful to the arcade version, whereas the Japanese and North American versions have original level designs and story intermissions.
+A TurboGrafx-16 version was released in 1993 by NEC Avenue.
+A WonderSwan version was released in 2000 by Bandai.

 Rainbow Islands Extra Version is a modified version of Rainbow Islands; the layouts of the islands remain exactly the same except the stages' enemies and bosses appear in a different order (much like Bubble Bobbles Super Mode).
 In addition, the bosses were made more difficult by adding more variety to their behavior.
 Rainbow Islands Extra was released in limited quantities in the arcade.
 The game was also included as a mode in the Mega Drive version of Rainbow Islands.
 The game was also included in the Japanese compilation Taito Memories II Jōkan for the PlayStation 2 and the PlayStation Portable collection Taito Memories Pocket.